ionite34/Aquila-Resolve/README.md

 and an autoregressive recurrent neural transformer base.
 The current implementation offers state-of-the-art accuracy for out-of-vocabulary (OOV) words, as well as contextual analysis for correct inferencing of [English Heteronyms](https://en.wikipedia.org/wiki/Heteronym_(linguistics)).

-The package is offered in a pre-trained state that is ready for use as a dependency or in notebook environments.
+The package is offered in a pre-trained state that is ready for [usage](#Usage) as a dependency or in notebook environments.
 There are no additional resources needed, other than the model checkpoint which is automatically downloaded on the first usage.
 See [Installation](#Installation) more information.